 There are a few others giving the UOB Preferred Platinum Card a run for its money.
 Let’s see how they stack up:

 DBS Woman’s World Card – If your income is high enough ($80,000 p.a.) to qualify for this credit card, the DBS Woman’s World is actually better for online spending.
-That’s because you get 10X rewards (4 miles per dollar) on an even wider range of online spend, including travel, up to $2,000.
+That’s because you get 10X rewards (4 miles per dollar) on an even wider range of online spend, including travel.

 The DBS Woman’s World is very strong because it includes travel and has a higher expenditure cap, but then it’s out of reach for many ordinary Singaporeans.
 Don’t be fooled by the name; men can sign up too.